ThomasOttosson/car-gamethomas/README.md

 ![battleship](./assets/images/background.png)
 ## How to play

-* The user's goal is to shink all the opponents ships by guessing a number between 0-99 on the enemy board.
+* The user's goal is to sink all the opponents ships by guessing a number between 0-99 on the enemy board.
 The ships are marked with a "o" symbol and if the user misses then the mark will be a "x" symbol.
 When the user has hit all the segments of a ship then the symbol "O" will be shown for that specific ship.

 * The game starts with user creating/placing their ships as a row or in a vertical line in different index sizes.